sec-edgar/sec-edgar/docs/source/filingtypes.rst

 Filing Types
 ============

-The SECEdgar package provides a ``Filing`` class which acts as an API to SEC EDGAR document filings.
-This page aims to explain briefly what information is contained in each filing type. *Note that this list of filing types is not exhaustive.* :class:`SECEdgar.filings.FilingType` supports over 100 filing types.
+This page aims to explain briefly what information is contained in some of the most popular filing types.
+*Note that this list of filing types is not exhaustive.*
+The complete list of filing types is at :class:`SECEdgar.filings.FilingType`.
+This class supports over 100 filing types.

 Form 10-K
 ---------